Fatal police shooting: One dead after officers stop vehicle

 Police are working to identify the person and notify next of kin.

-The incident occurred while police were conducting a vehicle stop on Devon Rd about 9.30pm on Saturday.
+The incident occurred while police were conducting a vehicle stop on Devon Rd.

 The person shot by police was critically injured.